careo/SimpleKSPPlugin/README.md

 `Library/KSP` should be a symlnk to `<kspdir>/KSP.app/Contents/Data/Managed/`.

-Open a terminal window and `cd` to this project's root directory, and (substituting `<kspdir>` for the path to whichever KSP install you want:
+Open a terminal window and `cd` to this project's root directory, and (substituting `<kspdir>` for the path to whichever KSP install you want):

     ln -s <kspdir>/KSP.app/Contents/Data/Managed/ ./Library/KSP